 Available Types of Stone

 StoneLite® panels can be produced from almost any stone provided that slabs are available in large enough sizes.
-We stock 14 standard stones, but they are a small representation of the wide range of natural granite, marble, limestone, travertines, sandstones, and slates available from Stone Panels, Inc. To see example pictures of our standard stones plus a limited representation of other available types of stone, please click on the stone type above.
+To see example pictures of the most commonly used stones plus a limited representation of other available types of stone, please click on the stone type above.